 Understanding and communicating character through brand needs a little more sophistication if it’s going to avoid stating the obvious.
 There’s room for nuance, and it’s important to be distinctive.
 That’s why we work with business leaders as part of a process, with a variety of exercises that look at the competition as well as their own company, and tease out the differences.

 Character matters.
-The values that we live by shape our actions, especially in a crisis.
+The values that we live by shape our actions, especially after a crisis.
 That’s just as important for brands as it is for individuals.
 We can’t know what tomorrow will bring.
 But we can know who we are when we get up in the morning, and let our character determine our responses to the challenges of the day.

 Is it time for a rethink?